Author: Ernie Vallery

 Here, however, is a nutshell version:

-Regardless, most recognize that excavation could impede peace in a war torn region.
+Regardless, both sides recognize that excavation could impede peace in a war-torn region.

 Authorities thus must decide:

-• Are the phenomenal claims about the curse tablet supported by sufficient evidence?;
+• Are the phenomenal claims about the curse tablet supported by enough evidence?

-• Might there be other evidence at Joshua’s Altar of profound importance to mankind’s understanding of history?;
+• Might there be other important historical evidence at Joshua’s Altar?

-This memorandum explains my take on the first three of these questions.
+This memorandum explains my take on the first three of these.

-The fourth, however, I do not here wrestle to a conclusion.
-How to excavate on Mt.
-Ebal without igniting regional and international tension, I keep mostly beyond this memorandum’s scope.
-Other than a few speculative hunches in my conclusion this question I largely avoid.
+The fourth, however, I do not wrestle to a conclusion.
+How to avoid igniting regional and international tension when excavating on Mt.
+Ebal, I leave unaddressed.
+On this, I offer only a few speculative hunches in my conclusion.

 Why?
 It involves diplomatic intricacies to which I am not privy.

-The problem of the Curse Tablet, Joshua’s Altar, and Mt.
-Ebal represents a figurative multi-locked door.
+The problem of the Curse Tablet and Joshua’s Altar thus represents a multi-locked door.
 To get through, one must negotiate each.

 This memorandum seeks to unlock all save one.